awsdocs/aws-doc-sdk-examples/python/example_code/transcribe/README.md

 ## Running the code

-Run this example at a command prompt with the following command:
+Run this example at a command prompt with the following command.

 ```
 python transcribe_basics.py